GeorgeDaoud3/SOFE4630U-MS3/README.md

     ``` cmd
     cat outputs* | more
     ```

+  	Note: you can use this local execution to debug the pipeline.

-6. Now, let's run it as a GCP service to benefit from being globally available, managed, and auto scaled by Dataflow.
-The first step is to get the project ID and save it to an environment variable (**$PROJECT**). (**Note**: the variable is temporally and has to be created if the console or the session is terminated)
+7. Now, let's run it as a GCP service to benefit from being globally available, managed, and auto-scaled by Dataflow.
+The first step is to get the project ID and save it to an environment variable (**$PROJECT**). (**Note**: the variable is also temporally and needs to be recreated if the console or the session is terminated)

     ``` cmd
     PROJECT=$(gcloud config list project --format "value(core.project)")
     echo $PROJECT
     ```

-7. As the input and output pathes should be globally accessed files, a folder created in Google Cloud Storage is needed to be accessed by the Dataflow service.
+8. As the input and output pathes should be globally accessed files, a folder created in Google Cloud Storage is needed to be accessed by the Dataflow service.
 Google Cloud Storage that acts as a File System is called Bucket.
 The following steps will lead you to create a Bucket.

     a) Search for **Buckets**